Apply to vetted scholarship programs in one clickAdvertiser disclosure

 See also: How to choose a major

 Social environments of campuses definitely vary, with some hosting parties all the time, and some barely at all.
-Some schools, alternatively, hold many social or club events in addition to parties, which may seem more attractive to those students who prefer a more calm social environment.
+Some schools, alternatively, hold many social or club events in addition to parties, which may seem more attractive to those students who prefer a calmer social environment.

 If you feel that your social tastes and preferences don’t mesh with that of your current school and that this has started to make you unhappy, it might be time to consider transferring.